Uriopass/Collagol/README.md

  * Translation and scroll
  * Bigger world
  * Optimized networking
- * Optimized updating (depending on benchmarks)
+ * Implement Hashlife
  * RLE Sharing
  * Temporary RLE
  * Bigger eraser
  * Identify which cells was placed by player
  * Add send button
- * connected count IPs
+ * ~One IP at a time only~
- * optimize draw using Uint32
+ * Optimize draw using Uint32
+ * Redo CSS to support more resolutions
+ * Better mobile support
+ * Change /connected endpoint to WS